kubewarden/docs/docs/security/verifying-kubewarden.md

 ## Policies

-Policies maintained by the Kubewarden team are also signed via Sigstore.
-As seen for usual container images, one can verify them using `cosign`:
+Policies maintained by the Kubewarden team are also signed using the Sigstore project.
+Similar to usual container images, one can verify them using `cosign`:
 ```
 vic@viccuad2 1 ~/suse/kw/kubewarden-controller (main $%>)$ COSIGN_EXPERIMENTAL=1 cosign verify ghcr.io/kubewarden/policies/verify-image-signatures:v0.2.0